Lu-OS/.github/profile/README.md

 ### Future Project
   1. LuCodeX - A fully functional high level programming language
   2. LUIDE - A lightweight IDE for LuCode and maybe for python
-  3. LuNix - A lightweight operating system
+  3. LiLi - A lightweight operating system
   4. LuVision - This is a dataset and software for live image recognition